cybearl/strategies/README.md

 Standard strategy format
 ------------------------
 Each strategy should be a function that takes a single object as input and returns a standardized object as output.

-Such as this (replace xxx with the strategy name).
+Such as this (replace xxx with the strategy name):

 ```typescript
 /**